nkolban/duktape-esp32/docs/classes.md

 * `bitSize` - The number of bits in the granularity of the timer.
 A value between 10 and 15.
 * `freq` - The frequency of the period in Hz.
 * `timer` - The timer being configured.
 A value between 0 and 3.

+###setDuty
+Set the duty value of a channel.
+Syntax:
+`setDuty(channel, value)`

+The value of the duty cycle should be between 0 and 2^bitSize, where the bitSize was set when the channel was configured.

 ## net
 The net module owns the lowest level networking components.